reactrewind/react-rewind/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites
-Your application must be using the hook `useReducer` for actions to be record.
+Your application must be using the hook `useReducer` for actions to be recorded.

 ### Installing
 React Rewind will soon be available as a Chrome extension through the Google Chrome Web Store.